37 Fundraising Options for Global Mental Health

 UNDEF supports projects that strengthen the voice of civil society, promote human rights, and encourage the participation of all groups in democratic processes.
 UNDEF projects exist in developing countries, in societies in transition and in challenging environments, and are in six main areas: Community development; rule of law and human rights; tools for democratization; youth; empowering women; and media.
 UNDEF grants range from US$50,000 to US$400,000.
 So far, UNDEF has funded more than 400 projects in over 100 countries, bringing total disbursement to almost 140 million dollars.
 The large majority of funds go to local civil society groups.

 The Commonwealth Foundation is a development organization with an international remit and reach, uniquely situated at the interface between government and civil society.
 They disburse a million pounds in grant funding each year.
 The grants program contributes to sustainable development in the context of effective, responsive and accountable governance with civil society participation.
 Organization from all the Commonwealth countries can apply.
-(See list of countries here).
 They offer ‘Participatory governance grants’ and ‘Commonwealth Theme grants’.

 Few online crowd-funding sites: